-The beginning and end of a story can be a narrative frame within which the bulk of the story is embedded, as in Stand By Me, the movie version of The English Patient, or the German Realism classic Der Schimmelreiter by Theodor Storm.
+A clear case of narrative differing from chronology is when the beginning and end of a story form a frame within which the bulk of the story is embedded, as in Citizen Kane, James Cameron’s Titanic, Stand By Me, the movie version of The English Patient, or the German Realism classic Der Schimmelreiter by Theodor Storm.

-Sometimes an author plays with chronology to surprise the recipient, as in Pulp Fiction.
-Sometimes chronology can be the premise of the story, as in Irreversible or Memento.
+Sometimes an author plays with chronology to surprise the audience, as in Pulp Fiction.
+Sometimes chronology can be the premise of the story, as in Irreversible or Memento, which are told backwards.

 Written fiction is in some ways more free than movie structure, but whatever the medium: one of the many decisions the author must make concerns the congruence between narrative (Syuzhet) and chronology (Fabula).